gratipay/grtp.co/README.md

 ```

 Then you can `git push prod`.
 There's a post-receive hook that updates the
-filesystem on the droplet and runs the grunt `deploy` task that minifies
+filesystem on the droplet and runs the grunt `build` task that minifies
 code and copies files from `lib` to `www`.